JFan2016/CarND-Advanced-Lane-Lines/README.md

         absgraddir = np.arctan2(derivy, derivx)
         return scale(derivx), scale(derivy), scale(gradmag), absgraddir

+The `grad` function adapts the `derivative` function to return both the gradient *magnitude* and *direction*.
+You might wonder what this function adds to the `derivative` function, and that is a valid consideration.
+Largely it exists because the lecture notes seemed to suggest that it's wortwhile to use different kernal sizes for the Sobel operator when computing the gradient direction.
+In hindsight it's not clear this function really is adding value and it may be removed in future versions.

     def grad(img, k1=3, k2=15):
         _,_,g,_ = derivative(img, sobel_kernel=k1)
         _,_,_,p = derivative(img, sobel_kernel=k2)
         return g,p

+The `hls_select` function is a convenience that fans out the three channels of the [HLS color-space](https://en.wikipedia.org/wiki/HSL_and_HSV) into separate NumPy arrays.

     def hls_select(img):
         hsv = cv2.cvtColor(img, cv2.COLOR_RGB2HLS).astype(np.float)